samvera-deprecated/curate/CONTRIBUTING.md

       long to fit in 72 characters
 ```

-> Please squash your commits into a single commit when appropriate.
+> When appropriate, please squash your commits into logical units of work.
 > This simplifies future cherry picks, and also keeps the git log clean.

 ### Hooks into JIRA